3 children dead after woman attempts to stab 7 kids inside burning Georgia house, sheriff says

 They said that a woman was inside the home attempting to stab the kids inside at the time of the call.
 The home was on fire at the same time.

-Deputies said three other kids, ages 5, 9 and 11 were taken to the hospital where the 5-year-old died.
-The two eldest; 14 and 16 were not hurt.
+Deputies said three other kids, ages 5, 9 and 11 were taken to the hospital where the 5 year old died.
+The two older kids, 14 and 16 were not hurt.

-Earlier in the day, deputies said there were four children dead but later said, "detectives received conflicting information from medical professionals that the 9-year-old had also passed, but it was learned that the 9-year-old remains in critical but stable condition."

 Neighbors said that some of the children jumped out of a second-story window to escape.